-Jim: Let me ask you this though.
-To the woman who doesn’t even know what she likes, how do you go back and relearn, that comment you just made, Cliff, to relearn those sexual patterns, a better healthier ones?
+Jim: Let me ask you this.
+To the woman who doesn’t even know what she likes, how do you go back and relearn, a comment you just made, Cliff, to relearn those sexual patterns, or better healthier ones?
 How … how do you get back there?
 How … how does a woman, if you’ve been married, 10, 20, 30, 40 years, how do you undo kind of that … that learning that you’ve had, perhaps negative learning that you’ve had and undo that to put something healthier in there?

 Joyce: And if they have again, a bit of a sense of humor they can go on, it helps.
 So, if they can say, “Okay, we’re doin’ it our old way.
 Let’s back up here.
 What are you feeling like?
 You know, what do you like?”
 “Oh, let’s kiss a little longer.
 Let’s try kissing this way.”